 What is the role of the Monitoring Officer?

 The Monitoring Officer has the specific duty to ensure the county council, its officers, and its elected councillors, maintain the highest standards in all they do.
-His role is set out in Part 10 of Suffolk County Council's Constitution.
+The role is set out in Part 10 of Suffolk County Council's Constitution.
 The Monitoring Officers' legal basis is found in Section 5 of the Local Government and Housing Act 1989, as amended by Schedule 5 paragraph 24 of the Local Government Act 2000.

-His main responsibilities can be summarised as:
+The main responsibilities can be summarised as:

 - A duty to report to the Council and the Cabinet in any case where he is of the opinion that any proposal, decision or omission is or is likely to be illegal or to constitute maladministration.